Machine gun: Cold War

-Experience with the MG42 led to the US issuing a requirement to replace the aging Browning Automatic Rifle with a similar weapon, which would also replace the M1919; simply using the MG42 itself was not possible, as the design brief required a weapon which could be fired from the hip or shoulder like the BAR.
+Experience with the MG 42 led to the US issuing a requirement to replace the aging Browning Automatic Rifle with a similar weapon, which would also replace the M1919; simply using the MG 42 itself was not possible, as the design brief required a weapon which could be fired from the hip or shoulder like the BAR.
 The resulting design, the M60 machine gun, was issued to troops during the Vietnam War.

-As it became clear that a high-volume-of-fire weapon would be needed for fast-moving jet aircraft to reliably hit their opponents, Gatling's work with electrically powered weapons was recalled and the 20 mm M61 Vulcan designed; a miniaturized 7.62 mm version initially known as the "mini-Vulcan" and quickly shortened to "minigun" was soon in production for use on helicopters, where the volume of fire could compensate for the instability of the helicopter as a firing platform.
+As it became clear that a high-volume-of-fire weapon would be needed for fast-moving jet aircraft to reliably hit their opponents, Gatling's work with electrically powered weapons was recalled and the 20 mm M61 Vulcan was designed; as well as a miniaturized 7.62 mm version initially known as the "mini-Vulcan" and quickly shortened to "minigun" soon in production for use on helicopters, where the volume of fire could compensate for the instability of the helicopter as a firing platform.

 Human interface

-The most common interface on machine guns is a pistol grip and trigger.
-On earlier manual machine guns, the most common type was a hand crank.
-On externally powered machine guns, such as miniguns, an electronic button or trigger on a joystick is commonly used.
-Light machine guns often have a buttstock attached, while vehicle and tripod mounted machine guns usually have spade grips.
-In the late 20th century, scopes and other complex optics became more common as opposed to the more basic iron sights.
+The most common interface on light machine guns is a pistol grip and trigger with a buttstock attached.
+Vehicle and tripod mounted machine guns usually have spade grips.
+Earlier machine guns commonly featured hand cranks, and modern externally powered machine guns, such as miniguns, commonly use an electronic button or trigger on a joystick.
+In the late 20th century, scopes and other complex optics became more common rather than the more basic iron sights.

 Loading systems in early manual machine guns were often from a hopper of loose (un-linked) cartridges.
-Manual-operated volley guns usually had to be reloaded manually all at once (each barrel reloaded by hand, or with a set of cartridges affixed to a plate that was inserted into the weapon).
+Manually operated volley guns usually had to be reloaded all at once (each barrel reloaded by hand, or with a set of cartridges affixed to a plate that was inserted into the weapon).
 With hoppers, the rounds could often be added while the weapon was firing.
-This gradually changed to belt-fed types.
-Belts were either held in the open by the person, or in a bag or box.
-Some modern vehicle machine guns used linkless feed systems, however.
+This gradually changed to belt-fed systems, which were either held by a person (the shooter or a support person), or in a bag or box.
+Some modern vehicle machine guns use linkless feed systems.

 Modern machine guns are commonly mounted in one of four ways.
-The first is a bipod – often these are integrated with the weapon.
-This is common on light machine guns and some medium machine guns.
-Another is a tripod, where the person holding it does not form a "leg" of support.
-Medium and heavy machine guns usually use tripods.
-On ships, vehicles, and aircraft, machine guns are usually mounted on a pintle mount – basically, a steel post that is connected to the frame or body.
-Tripod and pintle mounts are usually used with spade grips.
-The last major mounting type is one that is disconnected from humans, as part of an armament system, such as a tank coaxial or part of an aircraft's armament.
+The first is a bipod, often integrated with the weapon, common on light and medium machine guns.
+Another is the tripod, usually found on medium and heavy machine guns.
+On ships, vehicles, and aircraft, machine guns are usually mounted on a pintle mount, a steel post that is connected to the frame or body of the vehicle.
+The last common mounting type is as part of a vehicle's armament system, such as a tank coaxial or part of an aircraft's armament.
 These are usually electrically fired and have complex sighting systems, for example, the US Helicopter Armament Subsystems.